-Your symbol is Hexagram seventeen, natural cycles, indicating that it is auspicious to begin new projects.
+This hexagram discusses cycles where it is auspicious to begin new projects.
 Great advantage comes from being firm, yet flexible, just as the natural seasons of winter, spring, summer, and fall come and go in a different, but inevitable pattern each year.
 Day and night also provide a natural, but varied cycle.

-The third line, yin, denotes an adult who denies the inner child, who pushes aside his/her sense of wonder and imagination.
+The third line, yin, denotes an adult who denies the inner child, who pushes aside their sense of wonder and imagination.
 Once the hard work of the day is done, allow some time for fun.
 This will refresh and enliven the spirit.

 The fourth line, yang, shows one who becomes too materialistic, obsessed with the gains of hard labor.
 This is an unfortunate situation, since the real happiness of success will be lost.
 Realizing the situation, one can strive to change it.